stanislavsavolainen/Assembler/README.md

   - then when you want next array element just increase esi register value by 1 for DB or by 4 for DD type directive

    like this ```add esi, 1```  wich means esi += 1  or ``` add esi, 4 ``` wich means esi += 4

+  - win32 don't use esi- register.
+I did different solution for it.

    - Unfortenately I don't have information how to detect lenght or array in assembly wich in ANCI C and C++ is like this